 - Enabling the Focus Assistant.
 Press and very quickly release the Control button. - Calibrating the speaker test.
 Press and release the control button and a test tone is played. - Resetting the product to factory default settings.
 See . - Ensuring the camera is level.
 Press the button for not more than two seconds to start the leveling assistant and press again to stop.
 The status LED and buzzer signal (see) assist leveling of the camera.
 The camera is level when the buzzer beeps continuously. - Ensuring the camera is level.
 Press the button for not more than two seconds to start the leveling assistant and press again to stop.
 The buzzer signal (see) assist leveling of the camera.
 The camera is level when the buzzer beeps continuously. - Resetting the product to factory default settings.
 See or - Connecting to an AXIS Video Hosting System service.
-To connect, press and hold the button for about 3 seconds until the status LED flashes green. - Connecting to a one-click cloud connection (03C) service over the internet.
-To connect, press and hold the button for about 3 seconds until the status LED flashes green.
+To connect, press and hold the button for about 3 seconds until the status LED flashes green. - Connecting to a one-click cloud connection (O3C) service over the internet.
+To connect, press and release the button, then wait for the status LED to flash green three times.